AlgorexHealth/hcc-python/README.md

 of *what* declaratively and eschews an imperative *how* for the datalog engine.

 In the end, we are left with a database (or knowledegebase of facts and rules) which are formal encapsulations of our problem domain.
-These facts and rules operate to answer queries on our data and
+These facts and rules operate to answer queries on our data.

 ## Usage
-At this time
+At this time, this library is provided as a means for an experienced Python programmer to integrate into their codebase.
+Thusly, such a programmer must import this library and be responsible for the de-serialization of their data into the Python objects.
+These classe (`Beneficiary` and  `Diagnosis`  are the effectivebbbbb

 ## Remaining Items

-This model is a series of coefficients tied to
-  * ICD-9 Procedure Codes
-    * HCPC/CPT Procedure Codes
-      * DRG Codes
+  * Capture ICD specific upper/lower age limits for executing cost-category edits
+  * provide useful wrapper code to run CSV files with a well-known format for beneficiary/diagnosis data
+  * provide test harness to show how the SAS code and this code produce the exact same scores for all the models for a large representative data set
+  * improve performance by exploring other rules-driven technologies

+    ** rules engine (Rete algorithm)
+    ** planners/solvers
+    ** external prolog with better tabling characteristics